slackapi/java-slack-sdk/README.md

 #### Incoming Webhook

-Incoming Webhook is a simple way to post messages from external sources into Slack via normal HTTP requests.
+Incoming Webhook is a simple way to post messages from external sources into Slack via ordinary HTTP requests.

 https://api.slack.com/incoming-webhooks